 Service levels.
 We will exercise reasonable skill and care in carrying out the services you have ordered from us.

 Reliance.
 The information produced by us as part of our services is for illustrative purposes only and is intended to help inform your decision in relation to the development of an existing property or the purchase of a new one.
-It should not be used to replace the production of detailed technical building regulation drawings, which will be required to comply with building regulations.
+Unless explicitly agreed, the information produced should not be used to replace the production of detailed technical building regulation drawings, which will be required to comply with building regulations.

 Making sure your measurements are accurate.
 Our services are provided remotely and we do not carry out a site visit of your property unless a site survey is specifically requested and paid for.
 In this case, we will use a third party surveying company.
 As such, you are responsible for ensuring that any measurements you provide us with are correct and accurate.
 We cannot accept any responsibility for any incorrect measurements provided to us (whether by you or by any third party instructed by you or acting on your behalf).
 If your project goes to construction and you appoint a design team, it is important that they attend the site to complete a full measured or cross-checking survey and discuss your specific requirements.